Advanced Shock Training Principles: How To Get Hops Like A Pro

 Perhaps, the greatest example of this can be seen in Adam Folker's creation of the popular Vert Shock program.

 Today's top jump programs have “re-packaged” up Verkhoshanky’s original shock training methods into easy to follow, concise and engaging systems which can be viewed on the latest smartphones and computers.

-However, in this article I am going to delve into the basic principles of “Shock Training” and give some insight into how you can incorporate them into your training regime, so you can get the hops you desire.
+In this article I am going to delve into the basic principles of “Shock Training” and give some insight into how you can incorporate it into your jump training regime.

 Understanding The Fundamentals Of Shock Training